Faster and simpler approximation of stable matchings: Introduction

-{\bf Our results} While constructing approximation algorithms the goal is not only to achieve a good approximation guarantee but also good running time (to name just two examples, see \cite{Aarcher},\cite{Mehl}).
-We give a $3/2$-approximation algorithm that runs in $O(m)$ time and additionally is significantly simpler than that of McDermid.
-In devising the algorithm we were led by the observation that it suffices to find a stable matching that will not create a dangerous path, which is defined later.
-We also give the extension of the algorithm for computing stable many-to-many matchings, which runs in $O(m log c)$ time, where $c$ denotes the minimum of the maximal capacities in each side of the bipartition.
+{\bf Our results} We give a $3/2$-approximation algorithm that runs in $O(m)$ time and additionally is significantly simpler than that of McDermid.
+We sketch the extension of the algorithm for computing stable many-to-many matchings, which runs in $O(m log c)$ time, where $c$ denotes the minimum of the maximal capacities in each side of the bipartition.
 In particular it means we give an $O(m)$-time algorithm for the Hospitals-Residents problem, improving on an $O(d^{5/2}n^{3/2}m)$ time algorithm given by McDermid, where $d$ denotes the maximal capacity of a hospital.
-McDermid's algorithm follows from the reduction of the Hospitals-Residents problem to the Stable Matchings problem by "cloning" hospitals.
-The approach by cloning does not work if the vertices on both sides of the bipartition are allowed to have capacities larger than $1$.
-Since the problems have many practical applications (see \cite{Roth}, \cite{A}, \cite{IM} for example), we believe our algorithms will be of help.
+Since the problems are said to have many practical applications, we believe our algorithms will be of help.